Chelidurella

-Chelidurella is a genus of European earwigs, in the family Forficulidae and subfamily Anechurinae, erected by Karl Wilhelm Verhoeff in 1902.
-The recorded distribution of species (possibly incomplete) is mostly in northern Europe including Britain.
+Chelidurella is a genus of European earwigs that belongs to the subfamily Anechurinae.
+They are flightless.

+This genus erected by Karl Wilhelm Verhoeff in 1902.
 The genus name was recently restored (in 2021: several species had been placed in Chelidura) by Kirstová et al., who provide a key for identification of males.

+Distribution

+The recorded distribution of species, which is possibly incomplete, is mostly in Northern Europe including Britain.
+A majority of members are restricted to high-altitude habitats with most species showing narrow endemic distributions in the Alps.